 Get help whenever and wherever you can.
 Has grandma seen the kids lately?
 Is your neighbor happy to take care of the kids while you run some errands?
 Take them up on their offer…all of them!

 A bored child is a whiny child about to get in trouble, for this reason alone, you need to have an action plan for the holidays.

-Schools are closed through to the new year and if your child has no activities to keep them occupied, you can bet they’ll get bored, and that’s where the trouble starts.
-Set up play dates with other children game nights, trips to the Park, anything you can to keep your kids occupied.
+Schools are closed through the new year and if your child has no activities to keep them occupied, you can bet they’ll get bored.
+Set up play dates with other children, game nights, trips to the park, anything you can to keep your kids occupied.

 #5 Loosen the reigns a little